Effective Email Marketing For Online Course Creators

 Besides that, notice that most of the subject lines are Written In Title Case (by capitalizing every word), making them just a little bit easier to read in a crowded mailbox, and grabbing just a little bit more attention.

 Again, we are optimizing for the human angle, not the algorithm.
-If it makes it easier to grab the attention of a human eye, we will go for it.
+If it makes it easier to grab the attention of the human eye, we will go for it.

-When a student reads a subject line of an email, they are trying to determine if the email is worth opening and reading.
+When a student reads the subject line of an email, they are trying to determine if the email is worth opening and reading.

 The question mark is implicitly making a promise saying that the content of the email will provide an answer to the question, and if the question is interesting for the student, they will at least open the email.